 DigitalOcean billing cycles are monthly.
 Your account balance accrues over the course of the calendar month based on your resource usage.
 Your balance is due on the first day of each month.

-There are three ways to pay for your resource usage:
+There are two ways to pay for your resource usage:

-When your balance is due, we first apply any pre-payments, then we automatically charge the primary payment method on your account for any balance remaining after pre-payments.
+When your balance is due, we first apply any pre-payments, then we automatically charge the primary payment method on your account for the remaining balance.

-We currently accept payment using credit cards (Visa, MasterCard, American Express, and Discover), debit cards, and third-party providers (including PayPal, Google Pay, and Apple Pay).
+We currently accept payment using credit cards (Visa, MasterCard, American Express, Discover, UnionPay, Diners Club, and JCB), debit cards, and third-party providers (including PayPal, Google Pay, and Apple Pay).
 For qualifying customers, we also support ACH direct debit from U.S. banks.

-You can pay your month-to-date balance on the Billing page.
+You can make a manual payment on the Billing page.
 Your current account balance is listed at the top of the page, next to a payment button.
 The text of the button varies if the account balance is overdue or if you’re making an early payment.

 We do not offer refunds.
 If there are extenuating circumstances, contact support.

 If there is an outstanding balance on the account, your updated card will be charged within 24 hours.
 Otherwise, your card is charged at the end of the monthly billing cycle.

 There are many reasons why a card may be declined, but banks typically don’t pass this information along to DigitalOcean.
 It is also not unusual for a card to work in some situations and not others.
 We recommend that you contact your bank.
 They should be able to tell you more about the declined payment and root cause.